 The Turn Towards Community Engagement and Governance (2008-present)

 The past three and a half decades of achievement and growth in Tibetan Studies culminated in 2008 with the creation of the Tibet Center at UVa.
 This coincided with the launching of two new programs involving cultural revitalization and sustainable governance in Tibet.
-The program in cultural revitalization is directed by David Germano, managed by Bradley Aaron, who is based in Hong Kong, and led by five full time Tibetan staff on the ground in China – Tsehua, Pema Namgyal, Rinchenkar, Pakpa Dondrup, and Dudul Dorjay.
+The program in cultural revitalization is directed by David Germano, managed by Bradley Aaron, who is based in Hong Kong, and led by two full-time and two part-time Tibetan staff on the ground in China – Tsehua, Pema Namgyal, Dudul Dorjay, and Wendekhar.
 This work includes support of community libraries, cultural competitions, publications, teacher training, Tibetan use of digital technology, and much more.
 The goal overall is to create a deeply synergistic relationship between higher education and local communities on the basis of shared commitments to creating, shaping, and disseminating knowledge about, by, and for Tibetans.

-The Tibetan Sustainable Governance Program (now based at George Washington Unviersity) was incubated and originally housed at the Tibet Center under the direction of Dr. Tashi Rabgey together with Manla Kyi on the basis of Rabgey’s rich academic background in Sinology, law, and anthropology, and Manla Kyi’s equally rich background in education in Tibet from an academic and applied perspective.
-We also work with the DC-based non-profit organization Machik lead by Losang Rabgey to integrate our academic-based work with community service initiatives run by NGOs throughout the region.
+The Tibetan Sustainable Governance Program (now based at George Washington Unviersity) was incubated and originally housed at the Tibet Center under the direction of Dr. Tashi Rabgey together with Manla Kyi on the basis of Rabgey’s rich academic background in Sinology, law, and anthropology, and Manla Kyi’s equally rich applied and academic background in education in Tibet.
+In the past, the Tibet Center also worked with the DC-based non-profit organization Machik lead by Losang Rabgey to integrate our academic-based work with community service initiatives run by NGOs throughout the region.

 We are thus looking forward to a new era where our traditional strengths in Tibetan Studies, Buddhist Studies, library collections, and digital initiatives are increasingly conjoined with a vital exploration of contemporary Tibet, engagement with local Tibetan communities and their well-being, and work with Tibetans and Chinese on building sustainable models of governance across social sectors in the region.
 Please explore other sections of the website to learn more…